-Discover South Africa
+Holidays in South Africa

 Travel around South Africa and you will find small colonial towns interspersed with lively townships and, of course, no visit to the country is complete without a stay in beautiful Cape Town.
 Set underneath an iconic backdrop of Table Mountain and framed by miles of stunning coastline, it is truly a cosmopolitan city surrounded by nature.

-Cape Town and Western Cape
+Cape Town & Western Cape

-Garden Route and Eastern Cape
+Garden Route & Eastern Cape

-Durban and KwaZulu-Natal
+Durban & KwaZulu-Natal

-The holiday city of Durban is gateway to this wonderful region, which is easy to explore by coach or as a self drive.
+The city of Durban is gateway to this wonderful region, which is easy to explore by coach or as a self drive.

-Johannesburg and the North West
+Johannesburg & the North West

 To the north west are the casinos, shows and leisure facilities of Sun City and the excellent games reserves of Pilanesberg and Madikwe, on the border with Botswana.